How to develop Blockchain Application with Hyperledger Fabric?

-- Install Docker Engine and Docker Compose.
+- Install Docker Engine and Docker Compose

 - Install Hyperledger Fabric Node SDK to support Node.js.
 It enables APIs to interact with the Hyperledger Fabric Blockchain.

-Hyperledger Fabric blockchain publishes the following npm packages
+- Hyperledger Fabric blockchain publishes the following npm packages:

-- fabric-client- It is the main client for Hyperledger Fabric Blockchain.
+- Fabric-client- It is the main client for Hyperledger Fabric Blockchain.
 Applications use the client package to instantiate and install chaincodes, make queries and process transactions within the Hyperledger Fabric Blockchain Network.

-- fabric-ca-client- It is an optional client component in Hyperledger Fabric.
+- Fabric-ca-client- It is an optional client component in Hyperledger Fabric.
 The component enables applications to register peers and app users to create trusted identities on the blockchain network.

 Technology Components involved in the development of Blockchain Applications for Web/Mobile Client

-Hyperledger Fabric is a blockchain framework implementation which is considered as a foundation to develop blockchain application or solutions for enterprises.
+- Hyperledger Fabric v1.0 – Hyperledger Fabric is a blockchain framework implementation that is considered a foundation for developing blockchain applications or solutions for enterprises.

 - Android SDK – Android SDK (Software Development Kit) is a comprehensive set of development tools to build an application for Android devices.
 It offers you the complete API libraries and developer tools to code, test and debug Android apps.

-iOS SDK is a software development kit for developers using which they can build native apps for Apple’s iOS platforms and devices.
+- iOS SDK- iOS SDK is a software development kit for developers using which they can build native apps for Apple’s iOS platforms and devices.